 The FLJC, which since 2019 has conducted more than 1,000 voter eligibility checks for returning citizens was awarded a grant by the SPLC.

-Instead of providing ways to increase participation for eligible voters, lawmakers and the governor-appointed secretary of state have criminalized Floridians who are confused or ill-informed about their eligibility status and attempt to comply with voting laws and exercise their rights.
-At the same time, Florida policymakers continue to attempt to erode the state’s citizen initiative process to restore voting rights of those with completed felony convictions through undemocratic threshold increases and cost-increasing regulations.
-Furthermore, Florida’s administration damaged its democratic infrastructure when it removed Florida from widely trusted and secure interstate data-sharing agreements (a vital source of information for election officials and routine voter list maintenance).
+Instead of providing ways to increase participation for eligible voters, lawmakers and the secretary of state (appointed by the governor) criminalized Floridians who are confused or ill-informed about their eligibility status, removed Florida from widely trusted and secure interstate data-sharing agreements (a vital source of information for election officials and routine voter list maintenance), and continue to attempt to erode the state’s citizen initiative process through undemocratic threshold increases and cost-increasing regulations.

 Recommendations: